ekrembel/Coin/README.md

 ## Technologies

-This application was created on Virtual Studio 2019
+This application was created on Visual Studio 2019

 - C#
 - ASP.NET Core